Millions of EU workers have held a day of action against austerity, with protests in Spain and Portugal marred by violence.

 Wednesday's action was co-ordinated by the European Trade Union Confederation.
 One of its officials, Judith Kirton-Darling, told the BBC that austerity was not working.

-"It's increasing inequalities, it's increasing the social instability in society and it's not resolving the economic crisis," she said.'No future'
+"It's increasing inequalities, it's increasing the social instability in society and it's not resolving the economic crisis," she said.

 Unions in Spain and Portugal began their strikes at midnight on Tuesday to protest against austerity measures that have combined tax rises with cuts in salaries, pensions, benefits and social services.